mongodb/specifications/source/server-selection/server-selection-tests.rst

 :Title: Server Selection
 :Author: Samantha Ritter
 :Advisors: David Golden
-:Status: Draft
+:Status: Accepted
 :Type: Standards
-:Last Modified: November 12, 2020
+:Last Modified: April 30, 2021

 See also the YAML test files and their accompanying README in the "tests" directory.